 We flew into Mumbai, hoping to get the chance to give Bollywood acting a bit of a whirl, well, when in Rome….

 Other than that the idea was to more or less ‘wing it’.
-I won’t delve any further into how our itinerary planned out right now, but you can read more in my blog posts and can see a rough idea of the initial route we took below.
+I won’t delve any further into how our itinerary panned out, or what we’re doing currently, you can read more in my blog posts and can see a rough idea of the initial route we took below.

 Just before we left the UK we renovated and remortgaged our first house, in order to buy a second buy-to-let.
 Both of these are being rented out, giving us peace of mind that we have a little security back home if (and it’s a big IF) we should want to return to the UK.

 Other than that we sold just about everything we owned.
 Car, furniture, clothes, books and the general crap that we’d accumulated over the years.
 It all had to go!
 The proceeds from this and our last pay packet gave us just enough cash to cover the travel to Cambodia, and rent and bills for a year.
 We’ll have to earn to cover extra living costs like food and beer money, extra travelling, activities, and onward travel.
 For us, that’s part of the challenge and will help our immersion in the local culture.

 We both completed TEFL courses, which provided us with teaching English as one way to earn a living.
 I’m also able to work remotely, freelancing for various clients on data, marketing and SEO projects.
 Before leaving the UK we also both spent some time researching job vacancies in Cambodian-based companies and into being a digital nomad in Siem Reap.

 I try to keep up with my running, the gym and hiking and Andy his rock-climbing.
 We want to spend time exploring as much of the destinations we’re in; getting off the beaten track as much as possible.
 Even in Cambodia, where we’re repeat visitors and quite familiar with some of the country, there’s always more for us to discover.